Avaiga/taipy/gui/doc/part.md

 ### Part with page

-The content of the part can be specified as an existing page name using the _page_ property.
+The content of the part can be specified as an existing page name or an URL using the _page_ property.

 !!! example "Page content"